 The fellowship is for experienced data leaders employed by nonprofits, social enterprises, and government agencies who want to improve their data science or security knowledge, skills and methodologies.

 We provide ongoing coaching and mentoring from Uptake’s core team as well as advisors from Uptake partners based on fellows’ needs, skills and preferences.

 You’ll join a network of data leaders and connect with other professionals in the “data for good” ecosystem.

-Fellows are matched with at least three experts from the Uptake team and from Carnegie Mellon University based on their needs.
+Fellows are matched with at least three experts from Uptake and Carnegie Mellon University based on their needs.
 Mentor teams are data scientists, engineers and strategy gurus.

-Fellows arrive for a week of workshops, networking events and one-on-one mentorings.
-Workshops include Agile Development in Data Science, Predictive Models in R, Protecting IoT, Hacking and Hunting, and more.
+Fellows arrive for a week of workshops, networking events, and one-on-one mentorings.
+Workshops include Agile Development in Data Science, Predictive Models in R, Protecting IoT, and more.

 Mentors and fellows check in regularly for six months to continue their conversations and support that began in Chicago.

 Fellows return to Chicago to present the progress they’ve made over the course of the fellowship to their mentors and to the incoming class of new fellows.

 We’re looking for data scientists, analysts, and leaders at nonprofits, social enterprises, or government agencies that have been operating for two years or more.
 Most of this fellowship centers on helping you grow as an individual.